openharmony/docs/en/application-dev/database/database-relational-guidelines.md

 You can obtain the distributed table name for a remote device based on the local table name.
 The distributed table name can be used to query the RDB store of the remote device.

-**Table 9** API for obtaining the distributed table name of a remote device
+**Table 9** APIs for obtaining the distributed table name of a remote device

 | Class| API| Description|
 | -------- | -------- | -------- |